-One method integrates lean techniques to provide a management toolset supporting both traditional (push) and modern (lean, pull) manufacturing methods.
+One method integrates lean manufacturing techniques to provide a management toolset supporting both traditional (push) and modern (lean, pull) manufacturing methods.

 Traditional push methods include MRP; re-order points, and optimum order quantities.
-Modern pull manufacturing methods include utilisation of kanban, backflushing component stock, back to-back orders for single piece flow, etc.
+Modern pull manufacturing methods include the utilisation of kanban, backflushing component stock, back to-back orders for single piece flow, etc.

 The flexibility present in Integrated Lean (push/pull flexibility) combines methodologies and allows concurrent use of traditional and modern techniques.

 The key to Integrated Lean is providing kanban signals throughout the supply chain by utilising the Internet to communicate instantly from the shop floor.
 Upon product consumption, the modern ERP software communicates material requirements directly with the supplier.